Stephen-Gates/service-locations/boundary-data-user-stories.md

 ```
 As a Data Publisher
 I want to validate boundary data geometry
-So that I can correct any errors and share quality data, or explain the errors in the data.
+So that I can correct any errors and share quality data, or explain the errors in the data
 ```

 Supported by using software to check that boundary data geometry values